swerik-project/the-swedish-parliament-corpus/docs/decisions/decision-7_add-constitution-elem-to-metadata.md

 There are some reasons not to have the IDs in the `<u>` elements as attributes:
 - The ParlaClarin or TEI schemas do not have a dedicated attribute for it
 - As we add different overlapping entities, the elements would get cluttered
-- Accessing all speech IDs in the same place in the metadata is better in terms of usability

 ## Consequences